hallz/massPix/README.md

 ionisation_mode - Choose "positive" or "negative"; this will determine which lipid classes are used when building database for lipid annotations

-thres.int - defines intensity threshold, above which ions are retained
+thres.int - defines intensity threshold, above which ions are retained.
+Used when parsing spectral data from imzML to massPix.

-thres.low - defines the minimum m/z threshold, above which ions will be retained
+thres.low - defines the minimum m/z threshold, above which ions will be retained.
+Used when parsing spectral data from imzML to massPix.

-thres.high - Defines the maximum m/z threshold, below which ions will be retained
+thres.high - Defines the maximum m/z threshold, below which ions will be retained.
+Used when parsing spectral data from imzML to massPix.

 bin.ppm - Mass accuracy for binning between spectra.
 Suggest starting with 10 ppm bin width for data acquired with mass resolving power 60,000 at m/z 400; increase/decrease with lower/higher resolving power, respectively.
+Used to group common ions across all spectra (pixels) where ions are measured with slightly different m/z.

 thres.filter - Defines threshold for proportion of missing values - in steps ranging from 1 to 21 where 0 is no ions retained (ion must be present in every pixel)and 21 is all ions retained (ion must be present in at least one pixel); suggest using values between 11 and 15.